sjkevinkim/Sequential_Bayesian_Trading_Simulator/README.md

 ![Wealth paths under regime change](figures/wealth_paths_under_regime_change_3.png)

-### Key Observations

-- The hybrid model **captures early growth** from the rolling estimator
-  - It increases position size faster than the Bayesian model in strong-edge environments

-- At the same time, it retains **stability from the Bayesian estimator**
-  - It avoids the extreme overreaction seen in pure rolling strategies

-- The hybrid strategy produces:
+The hybrid strategy produces:
 - Higher wealth than Bayesian alone
 - Lower drawdowns than rolling alone

 ### Role of the Weight Parameter (w)

 The parameter w determines how much the model trusts recent data:

-- **Low w (closer to Bayesian):**
+**Low w (closer to Bayesian):**
 - More stable
 - Slower to adapt

-- **High w (closer to rolling):**
+**High w (closer to rolling):**
 - Faster adaptation
 - More sensitive to noise

 This creates a **tunable balance between bias and variance**, allowing the model to adapt to different environments.